doc4d/docs/docs/ViewPro/advanced-programming.md

 You can tap into the SpreadJS library of Javascript methods and call them directly to control your spreadsheets.

-4D has a built-in `Utils.spread` expression that simplifies calling the SpreadJS [Workbook](https://www.grapecity.com/spreadjs/docs/latest/online/SpreadJS~GC.Spread.Sheets.Workbook.html) methods.
+4D has a built-in `Utils.spread` expression that points at the Workbook inside the 4D View Pro area, making it simpler to call the SpreadJS [Workbook](https://www.grapecity.com/spreadjs/docs/latest/online/SpreadJS~GC.Spread.Sheets.Workbook.html) methods.

 #### Example